-180 Ellen Louise Mertz, who knew both people well.
+180 Skaven-Haug, a member of the Geotechnical Committee, and the aforementioned Danish geologist Ellen Louise Mertz, who knew both people well.
 It was they who recommended Bjerrum for the advertised position in Norway.

 Olav Folkestad visited Bjerrum in Zurich and invited him to spend a few weeks in Norway to get to know the people and the geotechnical problems in Norway.
-Norway was soon convinced that Bjerrum was the right person for the job.
+Norway was soon convinced that Bjerrum

-185 Laurits arrived in Oslo on 2 October 1951, at the age of only 33, to take up the new position of director and head of what was to become officially known, in January 1953, as the NGI, a position he held until his early death.
+185 was the right person for the job.
+Laurits arrived in Oslo on 2 October 1951, at the age of only 33, to take up the new position of director and head of what was to become officially known, in January 1953, as the NGI, a position he held until his early death.

-Olav Folkestad himself picked up the Bjerrum couple from the ferry that brought them from Copenhagen to Oslo and took them to their new home in Lillevann, in the Holmenkollen hills.
-In later years, they would move a little closer to Oslo, to Trosterudveien.
+Olav Folkestad himself picked up the Bjerrum couple from the ferry that brought them from 190 Copenhagen to Oslo and took them to their new home in Lillevann, in the Holmenkollen hills.
+In later

+- years, they would move a little closer to Oslo, to Trosterudveien.
 When Laurits Bjerrum arrived in Norway, the Norwegian Geotechnical Institute existed only in a few people's minds.
-The staff consisted of three people, engineer Rolf Christian Vold who headed the office, engineer Ove Eide responsible for the technical office and technician Arild Andresen, all working in the same office, a simple wooden structure in Blindern.
+The staff consisted of three people, engineer Rolf Christian Vold who headed the office, engineer Ove Eide responsible for the technical office and technician Arild Andresen, all working in the - same office, a simple wooden structure in Blindern.